F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

   oc label namespaces echo environment=dev routegroup=group2 --overwrite=true
 ```

-* Routes in namespace foo & bar will be mapped into single group, and a virtual server will be created in **dev** partition in bigip.
+* Routes in namespace foo and bar will be mapped into a single group, and a virtual server will be created in the **dev** partition on bigip.
-* Routes in namespace gamma & echo will be grouped together, and a virtual server will be created in **test** partition in bigip which is defined in CIS deployment.
+* Routes in namespace gamma and echo will be grouped together, and a virtual server will be created in **test** partition in bigip, which is defined in the CIS deployment.

 ## Legacy vs next generation routes feature comparison

-Unsupported features/annotations in next-gen routes are planned to be supported in upcoming releases
+Unsupported features/annotations in next-gen routes are planned to be supported in upcoming releases:

 | Features | Legacy Routes | Next-gen Routes |
 | ------ | ------ | ------ |